 Just enter the name of your computer manufacturer followed by “drivers” and hit enter.

-Step 3: This works differently for different manufacturers, some ask the serial numbers, some ask for model and series.
+3: This works differently for different manufacturers.
+Some ask for the serial numbers, and some ask for models and series.

 The main goal here is to download the latest wireless drivers for your Windows 10 PC.